Which state in Australia has the safest areas to live in?

 What areas of Australia are the safest?

-Aside from crocodiles, trends can be spotted across the country.
 Data from Microburbs shows that major public transport hubs and interchanges can feature elevated levels of crime, particularly when compared to the relatively quiet suburbs surrounding them.
-However, here it must be understood that there thousands of people passing through those hubs at peak hour.
+However, here it must be understood that there are thousands of people passing through those hubs at peak hour.

 CBDs around Australia also feature the highest crime rates, easily explained by the fact that they are home to countless pubs, clubs, and other social establishments.
 Authorities are acting on these statistics, with the NSW Government launching the Sydney lockout laws, now copied by the Queensland Government.

 While some might argue that the Sydney lockout laws have had a detrimental impact on the city’s nightlife, they have had the opposite effect on property prices.
-Unit prices in Potts Point, which encompasses the famous Kings Cross strip, rose 25 percent in the first year after the laws were introduced, showing just how high a premium buyers place on safety.
+With property prices in Kings Cross and Potts Point rising exponentially over the years.
+This shows just how high safety rates for buyers,

 If you're looking to buy property, always do your research, not only on how the market is faring, but also on demographics, safety, schools and the degree to how family friendly the suburb is etc. Check out our investment articles to find out more about areas around Australia that are ripe for investment.